 About Me

-My written work has graced the pages of online platforms and magazines such as LAPP The Brand, Pop Culture and Theology, Intersect Antigua, Equality Fund, Christian Feminism Today, and The Painted Leaf.
-Additionally, I share my insights and musings on biblical studies, sexual violence, goddesses, and ancient and medieval queens through my personal blogs on Kofi and Patreon, aptly named "Isletheologian."
+My written work has graced the pages of online platforms and magazines such as The Shiloh Project, LAPP, The Brand, Pop Culture and Theology, Intersect Antigua, Equality Fund, Christian Feminism Today, and The Painted Leaf.
+Additionally, I share my insights and musings on biblical studies, sexual violence, goddesses, and ancient and medieval queens through my personal blog on Patreon and on my Substack newsletter, aptly named "Isletheologian."
 I also regularly contribute to the Popular Culture Studies Journal YouTube show, "Popular Culture Dialogue."
 Further displaying my passion for history, I host a podcast called "Bad Ass Women of History," where I delve into the lives of historical women who have been unjustly demonized, forgotten, or slut-shamed.
 I also have a blog of the same name where I blog about women in history.
 I was also the social media manager for the domestic violence nonprofit Raise Your Voice St. Lucia.

 Outside of my PhD work and my other creative and academic endeavors, I am working on a collection of essays about Caribbean goddesses and female deities and spirits and a monograph about ancient Kush and the women who ruled it.